↓ Skip to Main Content

 Academics and campaigners

-By Jonathan Posted on September 30, 2016 Posted in My blog No Comments
+By Jonathan Posted on September 30, 2016 Posted in My blog Tagged with academics, campaigners, change, research

 Recently I had the good fortune to be asked to be involved in the assessment for ESRC grant funding for their forced displacement research programme.
 I did start this assessment with, I must confess, the view that the majority of …